Bicton, Devon: Bicton House and estate

-The 21st Baron let and later sold the mansion house and surrounding lands to Devon County Council as an agricultural college, now Bicton College, which as of 2016 covers 490 acres, and sleeps 231 residential students.
-The gardens at Bicton were renovated by the baron in the 1950s and opened to the public in 1963.
-The 22nd Baron gave the botanical gardens to a charitable trust in 1986, which sold them in 1998 to Simon and Valerie Lister who turned their 63 acres into a commercial visitor attraction named Bicton Park Botanical Gardens – see below.
-The remainder of the land comprising the former manor of Bicton is still owned by Baron Clinton under the management of Clinton Devon Estates.
-This includes 17000 acres of tenant farmland, 4700 acres of woodland and 2800 acres of the East Devon Pebblebed Heaths.
-The equestrian venue known as Bicton Arena is also part of the estate.
+The mansion house at Bicton formed the centre of the Rolle estate.
+In the 20th century, the 21st Baron Clinton leased and later sold the house and its immediate grounds to Devon County Council for use as an agricultural college, now Bicton College.
+By 2016 the college occupied approximately 490 acre and provided accommodation for 231 residential students.

+The gardens were restored by the 21st Baron Clinton in the 1950s and opened to the public in 1963.
+In 1986, the 22nd Baron Clinton transferred the botanical gardens to a charitable trust, which sold them in 1998 to Simon and Valerie Lister, who developed them into a commercial visitor attraction.

-Bicton old church.
-The chancel is now the Rolle Mausoleum.
+The wider estate remains in the ownership of the Baron Clinton family and is managed by Clinton Devon Estates.
+According to the estate, it includes approximately 17000 acre of tenanted farmland, 4700 acre of woodland and 2800 acre of the East Devon Pebblebed Heaths.

 Church

+The earlier parish church of St Mary at Bicton was of medieval origin and stood within the grounds of the estate, close to the present church.
+It served the parish until the mid-19th century and had, by the late 18th century, become closely associated with the Rolle estate rather than functioning as a typical village parish church.

+The church was recorded in detail by the topographer John Swete, who visited in 1795 and produced a watercolour of the building in its landscaped setting.
+He described its surroundings as notably picturesque, reflecting the integration of the church within the designed parkland of Bicton.

-In 1850, Lady Louisa Rolle commemorated her late husband by building a new church on the estate close to the old one, which was partly demolished and the chancel reworked by Augustus Pugin as a mausoleum to the Rolle family.
-The mausoleum, which is not open to the public, contains Minton floor tiles, a vaulted ceiling, east and west decorated windows by Pugin, and a Rolle monument on the north wall designed by George Myers.
-It also contains the baroque marble tomb of Denys Rolle (died 1638) and his wife and son, which was described by W. G. Hoskins as "magnificent".
-Some fifty years before its demolition, the topographer John Swete made a watercolour painting of the old church, and wrote of its picturesque setting in his journal in 1795.
+By the early 19th century the medieval church was considered inadequate for the estate’s requirements, reflecting wider patterns of estate-driven church rebuilding in Devon during the period.
+In 1850, Lady Louisa Rolle commissioned a new parish church on the estate, situated close to the earlier structure.
+The old church was partly demolished, with its chancel retained and adapted as a mausoleum for the Rolle family.

+The mausoleum was remodelled by Augustus Pugin and contains decorative Minton tile flooring, a vaulted ceiling, stained glass windows designed by Pugin, and a monument to the Rolle family on the north wall executed by George Myers.
+It also contains the baroque marble tomb of Denys Rolle (d.
+1638), his wife, and son, which was described by W. G. Hoskins as "magnificent".

-The church of 1850 was designed by the Exeter-based architect, John Hayward: Hoskins simply called it "dull", though it was later described as an early example in Devon of the ideals of the Cambridge Camden Society.
+The present church (1850) was designed by Exeter architect John Hayward.
+Although W. G. Hoskins described it as "dull", it has also been noted as an early example in Devon of the influence of the Cambridge Camden Society and the Gothic Revival liturgical ideals it promoted.